L8D/gembots/README.md

 # Gembots

 Gembots is a ruby library for creating your own battle bot in ruby.
-This is almost exclusively based on [FightCodeGame](http://fightcodegame.com), but the arena is in the cli, and of course, it's in ruby.
-Currently it is in EXTREMELY early development and I(L8D) don't know half of what I'm doing.
-Nothing has been finished/made ready yet...
+This is almost exclusively based on [FightCodeGame](http://fightcodegame.com), but it uses libgosu for the arena, and of course, it's in ruby.
+Currently it is in EXTREMELY early development.

+If you want to see a good example, just `bundle` and then `rake`.
+View the test code to see what's behind it.

 ## Installation